MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 # Frequently Asked Questions

 #### What is Vespucci?

 Vespucci is the first [OpenStreetMap](http://www.openstreetmap.org/) editor for Android.
 That means: it is a light-weight, easy-to-use mapping tool on mobile Android devices.

 #### What is Vespucci NOT?

   * Vespucci is not primarily a mobile map-viewer.
   * Vespucci is not a mobile navigation solution.
-It does not feature any routing algorithm.
+It does not feature any routing support.
   * Vespucci is not a full replacement for JOSM or other desktop editors, but nearly.
 It strives for maximum usability on mobile devices which are limited in many regards.

 #### I am already familiar with OSM editor xyz.
 Why should I use Vespucci?